Permits and fees

 Find out about permits and fees for conducting business activities such as guided tours, group events, fundraising, filming and photography, and food vending.

 Before camping in a park, forest or reserve, you must obtain a camping permit and pay your camping fees.
 Most camping areas can be booked online, at an over-the-counter booking office or by phone.
 You must pay your camping fees to secure your booking.

 Queensland has seven recreation areas established under the Recreation Areas Management Act 2006.
 Fraser Island, Green Island, Moreton Island, Bribie Island, Inskip Peninsula, Cooloola and Minjerribah are recreation areas.
-Most of Moreton Island, Bribie Island, Fraser Island and the eastern half of Green Island, as well as Cooloola, are national parks.
+Most of Moreton Island, Bribie Island, K'gari (formerly Fraser Island) and the eastern half of Green Island, as well as Cooloola, are national parks.

 Permits required for commercial activities and events being undertaken in national parks.